Manual Arts High School: West Adams High School

+In summer of 2022, Manual Arts High School selected its first Latino principal.
+During Alejandro Macias’ tenure, he helped the school meet or exceed all metrics measured by LAUSD’s Data Dig program, which aims to drive continuous improvement.

 Student body

-The racial make-up of the school is mostly Latinos and African-Americans and the neighborhood surrounding the school reflects the same make-up.
+The racial makeup of the school is mostly Latinos and African Americans, and the neighborhood surrounding the school reflects the same makeup.

 During the 2004–2005 school year, MAHS had 3,766 students, including: